Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 \subsection{Dataset}

 Before building our own dataset, we surveyed a variety of toxic datasets available for testing LLMs.
 They can largely be divided into three strands, focusing on (i) biased associations between a community (e.g., women) and semantic assignments (e.g., household) \citep[e.g.,][]{dhamala2021bold,gehman2020realtoxicitypromptsevaluatingneuraltoxic,parrish2021bbq}, (ii) online posts that are self-explainable without extra need for contexts \citep[e.g., "this b**ch think she in I Am Legend LMAOOO"][]{albanyan_pinpointing_2022,albanyan_not_2023, toraman_large-scale_2022, wijesiriwardene_alone_2020}, or (iii) machine-generated responses to toxicity-induced instructions \citep[e.g.,][]{hartvigsen_toxigen_2022, wen_unveiling_2023}.
 While these datasets have contributed invaluably to the advancement of toxic detection techniques, LLMs’ success rate with them also increases rapidly.
-For example, Wen et al.’s (\citeyear{wen_unveiling_2023}) toxic dataset used to have a 68.8\% recall rate with GPT-3.5-Turbo, but now has a 88.87\% accuracy with GPT-4.
-In addition, the previous datasets often did not include the ‘context’ where the toxic text was used, and less represent authentic use of toxic language, e.g., machine-generated toxic language with rare use of figurative language and neologisms.
+For example, Wen et al.’s (\citeyear{wen_unveiling_2023}) toxic dataset, which used to have a 68.8\% recall rate with GPT-3.5-Turbo, now has an 88.87\% accuracy with GPT-4.
+In addition, the previous datasets often did not include the ‘context’ where the toxic text was used, and less represented authentic use of toxic language, for example, machine-generated toxic language had few figurative language and neologisms.

-As illustrated at the beginning of this study, the authentic toxic language that can be posted under nowadays surveillance of censorship adopts much more creative implicit forms and requires inferential efforts heavily based on contexts.
-Therefore, we constructed a new implicit toxic dataset by crawling two Chinese online platforms, Weibo – a major microblogging platform – and RedNote – the famous alternative to TikTok – where feminism was placed under the strict surveillance of censorship \cite{mao_feminist_2020}.
+As illustrated at the beginning of this study, the authentic toxic language that can be posted under today's surveillance of censorship adopts much more creative implicit forms and requires inferential efforts heavily based on contexts.
+Therefore, we constructed a new implicit toxic dataset by crawling two Chinese online platforms, Weibo – a major microblogging platform – and RedNote – the famous alternative to TikTok – where feminism was placed under the strict surveillance of censorship \cite{maoFeminist2020}.
 Hence, the dataset was made to focus on gender.